The Grown-Ass Woman Diaries: How To Fix A Leaky Faucet On Your Own

 Listen, who needs industry-speak when there’s a puddle on the floor?

 After a few twists, it was all fixed.
 She was already putting our cleaning products caddy and plastic-bags bag back under the sink and mopping up the puddle before I even found the Important Numbers paper with Nate’s cell.
-I was so distracted and impressed by the fact that my silver-haired MIL just Martha Stewart’d me that I thought, clearly this trick needs to on my I Got This
+I was so distracted and impressed by the fact that my silver-haired MIL just Martha Stewart’d me that I thought, clearly this trick needs to on my I Got This list.

 About two weeks later, I had to call Nate for something else.
 No rats, but it involved the water pump, the yard, a burned-out motor, and buying and lugging new parts.
 I asked him for some basic tips on fixing the average leaking faucet.
 Here’s what I learned: